You are listening to the Sean Hannity Radio Show Podcast.

 That's why.

-By the way, where are all the never Trumpers being mad at all these congressmen and women that suck at keeping their promises?
+By the way, where are all the Never Trumpers being mad at all these congressmen and women that suck at keeping their promises?

-Oh, they'd rather be they'd rather, you know, they'd rather beat up Sean Hannity.
+Oh, they'd rather beat up Sean Hannity.

 Looks like there's a lot more to come.

-Uh first let's dip into the president.
+First, let's dip into the president.

-Remember on uh what happened June 14th, Alexandria, Virginia, the Republican, you know, Steve Scalise was shot while practicing for that annual congressional baseball game.
+Remember on what happened June 14th, Alexandria, Virginia, the Republican, you know, Steve Scalise was shot while practicing for that annual congressional baseball game.

 Let's dip in.